merkede/podcast-website/content/projects/_index.md

 # for list-sidebar layout
 sidebar:
   title: My Project Work
+  description: |
+    A collection of projects which made the final cut.
+Have a look |
+      > Predictive Maintanence
+      > Wrap Note Automation
+      > Biogas Fuel level prediction
+      >

 # set up common front matter for all pages inside blog/
 cascade:
   type: project